 - Do your own research online using search engines like Google.
 Read the seamstresses’ website and their social media.
 Most importantly, read their customer reviews and testimonials to ensure they have the right experience and proven track records to properly do the job.

-- Find out how easy and efficient your seamstress can communicate with you thoughout your wedding dress alteration period.
+- Find out how easy and efficient your seamstress can communicate with you throughout your wedding dress alteration period.
 As a minimum, your chosen seamstress must be able to speak well and type in English.
-Preferrably she should have a variety of means for you to keep contact with her, eg. phone, sms, email, face-to-face etc.
+Preferably she should have a variety of means for you to keep contact with her, eg. phone, sms, email, face-to-face etc.